Code of Conduct in Practice #2: Maintaining Personal and Professional Boundaries

 • provided their own money to assist clients financially

-• asked clients for references and other favours
+• asked clients for references or other favours

-• not declared a personal conflict of interest or discussed a potential conflict with their supervisor.
+• not declared or discussed a personal or potential conflict of interest with their supervisor.

 The Code of Conduct

-The SWRB Code of Conduct (the Code) sets out the minimum professional standards of integrity and conduct that apply to registered social workers and to the social work profession in general.
-The following principles are relevant to maintaining professional boundaries:
+The Code sets out the minimum professional standards of integrity and conduct that apply to registered social workers.
+The following are relevant to maintaining professional boundaries:

 Principle 1: Act with integrity and honesty.